Programmergg/FAPE-IR/README.md

 ## Acknowledgement

-We thank all collaborators and colleagues for helpful discussions and support.
+We thank all collaborators and colleagues for their helpful discussions and support.
+We especially thank Dr. Chen Xiangyu and Professor Ji Zhong for their guidance and revisions to this work.

 ---